misiektoja/instagram_monitor/docs/configuration.md

 You can also change most settings and generate a config file through the [Web Dashboard](view-modes.md#web-dashboard-mode).

+Target and session usernames may contain 1 to 30 letters, digits, periods or underscores.
+A leading `@` is accepted and removed.
+Other characters are rejected before monitoring starts so usernames cannot be interpreted as file paths.

 <a id="no-login-mode-without-session-login"></a>
 ## No-Login Mode (No Session Login)